Wickman Spacecraft &

 Thursday, Friday, Saturday & Sunday (SOLD OUT)

-CP Technologies will hold its next rocket motor design class in the August of 2011.
+CP Technologies will hold its next rocket motor design class in 2014.
 The class

 is bundled with our popular "How To Make Amateur Rockets" bookset.